 – Hepato-protection: studies have found Ganoderma to be protective against the harmful effects of alcohol on the liver.
 The mushroom was found to have significant protection in the alleviation of d-GalN-induced hepatocellular injury!
 D-galactosamine, or d-GalN, is a hepatotoxic (liver-damaging) agent that is used in animal models to induce liver failure.

 – Protection Against Gastric Injury (i.e. “leaky gut”): Ganoderma was found to provide significant protection to the gastric mucosa against an ethanol-induced chronic gastric ulcer (source)

 So combining the health effects of cancer protection, potent pharmacological benefits, liver protection, and gut-healing, with all of the benefits already in my original kombucha recipe created a true health elixir!

-“Some polysaccharides or polysaccharide–protein complexes from mushrooms are able to stimulate the non-specific immune system and to exert antitumor activity through the stimulation of the host’s defence mechanism” (source)
+“Some polysaccharides or polysaccharide-protein complexes from mushrooms are able to stimulate the non-specific immune system and to exert antitumor activity through the stimulation of the host’s defense mechanism” (source)